714-1 ALASKA RESIDENCY

 714-1 C. VERIFICATION OF RESIDENCY

 A verbal statement from the individual is sufficient to document his or her intent unless there is conflicting information.
 The caseworker may require applicants or recipients to provide proof of Alaska residency if there is reason to doubt their state residency.
-Items that can be used to prove state residency include, but are not limited to: rent receipts, utility bills, in-state school tuition, current driver’s license, current voter’s registration card, city directory, and statements from other individuals who are aware of the client’s situation.
+Items that can be used to prove state residency include, but are not limited to: rent receipts, utility bills, in-state school tuition, current driver's license, current voter's registration card, city directory, and statements from other individuals who are aware of the client's license, current voter's registration card, city directory, and statements from other individuals who are aware of the client's situation.